torvalds/linux/Documentation/virt/kvm/api.rst

 			__u64 fault_ipa;
 		} arm_nisv;

 Used on arm64 systems.
-If a guest accesses memory not in a memslot, KVM will typically return to userspace and ask it to do MMIO emulation on its behalf.
-However, for certain classes of instructions, no instruction decode (direction, length of memory access) is provided, and fetching and decoding the instruction from the VM is overly complicated to live in the kernel.
+If a guest accesses memory analt in a memslot, KVM will typically return to userspace and ask it to do MMIO emulation on its behalf.
+However, for certain classes of instructions, anal instruction decode (direction, length of memory access) is provided, and fetching and decoding the instruction from the VM is overly complicated to live in the kernel.

 Historically, when this situation occurred, KVM would print a warning and kill the VM.
-KVM assumed that if the guest accessed non-memslot memory, it was trying to do I/O, which just couldn't be emulated, and the warning message was phrased accordingly.
-However, what happened more often was that a guest bug caused access outside the guest memory areas which should lead to a more meaningful warning message and an external abort in the guest, if the access did not fall within an I/O window.
+KVM assumed that if the guest accessed analn-memslot memory, it was trying to do I/O, which just couldn't be emulated, and the warning message was phrased accordingly.
+However, what happened more often was that a guest bug caused access outside the guest memory areas which should lead to a more meaningful warning message and an external abort in the guest, if the access did analt fall within an I/O window.

 Userspace implementations can query for KVM_CAP_ARM_NISV_TO_USER, and enable this capability at VM creation.
 Once this is done, these types of errors will